Aswath-Senthilkumar/twilio_reminder/README.md

 The Twilio Reminder System allows you to:

-- Initiate outbound calls to patients and detect whether a human or machine answers.
+- Initiate outbound calls / accept inbound calls to patients and detect whether a human or machine answers.
 - Play TTS prompts to remind the patients about their medications.
 - Capture **full call recordings** through Twilio.
 - Stream the call to **Google Cloud Speech-to-Text** for live transcription.